 Module 1: Proactive Case Management

-In this opening session, we provide you with one simple method that you can use on all of your litigation cases that will allow you to manage your cases proactively.
+We start this online litigation paralegal training course with easy methods that you can use on all of your litigation cases that will allow you to manage your cases proactively.
 After this session, you will know what your attorneys need before the attorneys even know that they need it.
-We will give you electronic forms to get you started with proactive case management right away.
+You receive electronic forms and templates to get you started with proactive case management right away.

 Module 2: Drafting Discovery Requests & Responses